andreshungbz/flashcard-dragon/README.md

 <details>
   <summary>Manual Method</summary>

-> [!IMPORTANT]
-> Make sure you're in the project root directory.

-1. Log in to `psql` as the `postgres` superuser and paste the following in the `psql` prompt.
+1. Ensure you are in the project root directory.
+Log in to `psql` as the `postgres` superuser and paste the following in the `psql` prompt.

 ```
 \i ./src/config/database/scripts/setup.sql
 ```

-2. Connect in the new database.
+2. Connect to the new database.

 ```
 \c flashcard_dragon postgres